+[Heading amended in Gazette 17 Dec 2013 p.
+6228.]

 26. Reporting to the Council

 (1) The Council from time to time may give a WA registered provider a written notice specifying —

 (a) the date on or before which the provider must give the Council a return containing the information listed in subregulation (3); and